deco3500-2017/eventor/README.md

 The prototype is built on React Native to use the native interactions that are available on mobile platforms.
 It was built with the Expo XDE (Experience Design Environment) to speed up testing.
 The code theoritically should be able to run on both Android and iOS but testing revealed the prototype only works as expected on Android

-The prototype can be tested on your own phone by downloading the Expo app and scan the QR code below.
+The prototype can be tested on your own phone by downloading the Expo app and scan the QR code below or through [this link](https://expo.io/@rraihansaputra/eventor).

 The code for the prototype is available in the eventor-prototype submodule.